kali-linex/arch-fmt8/README.md

 # libfmt8 PKGBUILD
-Mildly hacky PKGBUILD for making `python-pytorch-rocm[-opt]` work on Arch (it requires an older version of libfmt)
+Mildly hacky PKGBUILD for making `python-pytorch-[opt-]rocm` work on Arch (it requires an older version of libfmt)

 ## Installation